-It must be active, that is to say, the students must not only ask their doubts, but must also make comments and actively participate in the exercises proposed in class both in groups and individually.
-In addition, the students must read the texts assigned by the teacher and do the exercises related to the text.
-The students are expected to demonstrate maturity and responsibility in the classroom so that gestures, passive attitude such as sleeping in class, and having inappropriate behaviors in the classroom may have a negative impact on the grade of this section.

-The total percentage of this section is 5%.
+It must be active, i.e., the student should not only ask questions, but also make comments and actively participate in the exercises proposed in class both in groups and individually.
+In addition, the student must read the texts assigned by the teacher and do the exercises related to the text.
+The student is expected to demonstrate maturity and responsibility in the classroom.
+Gestures, passive attitude such as sleeping in class, and inappropriate behavior in the classroom may have a negative impact on the grade for this section.
+As part of the participation, a mandatory visit to a hospital and a psychiatry and psychology center in the Community of Madrid is included.
+This visit is intended to allow the student to put into practice some of the knowledge acquired in class.
+The total percentage of this section is 10%.